-These general learning outcomes have been elaborated in detailed intended learning outcomes (Appendix 3).
+The objectives of the programme have been translated into general learning outcomes, which have been elaborated in detailed intended learning outcomes (Appendix 3).
 The panel was impressed by the thorough translation of the mission and objectives of the programme into the intended learning outcomes.
-The intended learning outcomes are transparent and informative and indicate what can be expected from a master's level programme.
+The intended learning outcomes are transparent, they give a good indication of the knowledge and skills graduates should have achieved, and they are specific for the domain of the programme.
+Furthermore, they are informative about the content of the curriculum and indicate what could be expected from a master's level programme.
 The panel ascertained that the intended learning outcomes meet the internationally accepted standards for academic master's programmes, the Dublin descriptors.
-The programme management specified in the critical reflection that the learning outcomes were formulated in accordance with the Meijers Criteria1, which are used by degree programmes of universities of technology in the Netherlands to indicate the academic level to be achieved.
-The programme's mission is obviously attractive to foreign students.
-The panel learnt during the site visit that students from all over the world choose this programme.
-The students reported during the site visit that they had made a deliberate choice for the EPA programme instead of EPA programmes at well-known institutes such as University College London and Georgetown University (USA).
-The panel was very satisfied with the benchmark presented in the critical reflection.
-The programme can be compared to several highly esteemed degree programmes in the UK and the United States and nevertheless has its own focus on the EU's Grand Challenges, which is highly appreciated by the panel.
+In the critical reflection the programme management specified that the learning outcomes were formulated in accordance with the Meijers Criteria, which are used by degree programmes of universities of technology in the Netherlands to indicate the academic level to be achieved.